 We remove black mold in the bathroom and throughout your home across southern Ontario, and have been one of the leading remediation companies in the GTA for a decade.
-This brings with it experienced, confident teams, friendly and knowledgeable service, and, most importantly, a safe and thorough removal.
+This brings with it experienced, confident teams, friendly and knowledgeable service, and, most importantly, a safe and thorough mold removal in Toronto and the GTA.
 We’re Canadian owned and operated and have been at the forefront of safe and non-toxic mold removal and remediation for years, pioneering the use of a natural chemical wash that thoroughly removes all traces of mold spores and roots.

 At MoldTech, we know it’s difficult to choose a contractor to work with - we’ve heard the horror stories too.
 There are a number of ways we guarantee our services, and one is by actively participating in membership based organizations that accredit and certify mold removal and remediation specialists across North America.
 Our membership in the following organizations mean that we’re always up to date with the latest research and learning about mold remediation, that we have access to specialized training and courses to improve our knowledge and technique, and that we’re committed to providing safe and qualified services to homeowners in need.
 At MoldTech, we follow the standards and guidelines of the IICRC (Institute of Inspection Cleaning and Restoration Certification), the National Association of Mold Professionals (NAMP), and the IAQA when it comes to mold remediation, as well as being involved with the Ontario Association of Home Inspectors.
 These certifications mean that our products and services are certified to independent third party specifications, and is proof of our commitment to professional standards and workmanship.